nspcc-dev/neofs-s3-gw/docs/configuration.md

 ## YAML file and environment variables

-Example of YAML configuration file: [.yaml-example](/config/config.yaml) Examples of environment variables: [.env-example](/config/config.env).
+Example of a YAML configuration file: [.yaml-example](/config/config.yaml) Examples of environment variables: [.env-example](/config/config.env).

 A path to a configuration file can be specified with `--config` parameter: